-Abstract-This paper sets out a tracking framework, which is applied to the recovery of three-dimensional hand motion from an image sequence.
+This paper sets out a tracking framework, which is applied to the recovery of threedimensional hand motion from an image sequence.
 The method handles the issues of initialization, tracking, and recovery in a unified way.
 In a single input image with no prior information of the hand pose, the algorithm is equivalent to a hierarchical detection scheme, where unlikely pose candidates are rapidly discarded.
-In image sequences, a dynamic model is used to guide the search and approximate the optimal filtering equations.
+In image sequences a dynamic model is used to guide the search and approximate the optimal filtering equations.
 A dynamic model is given by transition probabilities between regions in parameter space and is learned from training data obtained by capturing articulated motion.
 The algorithm is evaluated on a number of image sequences, which include hand motion with self-occlusion in front of a cluttered background.

-Index Terms-Probabilistic algorithms, video analysis, tracking.
+Keywords: Probabilistic algorithms, video analysis, tracking.

-1 INTRODUCTION
+1 Introduction

-NE of the fundamental problems in vision is that of tracking objects through sequences of images.
-Within this paper, we present a Bayesian algorithm for tracking the 3D position and orientation of rigid or nonrigid objects.
-The application considered here is tracking hands in monocular video sequences, but the method is equally applicable to full body tracking [28], [29].
-Great strides have been made in the theory and practice of tracking, for example, the development of particle filters recognized that a key aspect in tracking was a better representation of the posterior distribution of model parameters [11], [17], [20], [36], [37].
-Particle filters go beyond the unimodal Gaussian assumption of the Kalman filter by approximating arbitrary distributions with a set of random samples.
-The advantage is that the filter can deal with clutter and ambiguous situations more effectively, by not placing its bet on just one hypothesis.
-However, a major concern is that the number of particles required increases exponentially with the dimension of the state space [10], [27].
-In addition, even for lowdimensional spaces there is a tendency for particles to become concentrated in a single mode of the distribution [12] and the tracker's stability mostly relies on the quality of the importance sampler.
+One of the fundamental problems in vision is that of tracking objects through sequences of images.
+Within this paper we present a Bayesian algorithm for tracking the 3D position and orientation of rigid or non-rigid objects.
+The application considered here is tracking hands in monocular video sequences, but the method is equally applicable to full body tracking [28, 29].
+Great strides have been made in the theory and practice of tracking, for example the development of particle filters recognized that a key aspect in tracking was a better representation of the posterior distribution of model parameters [11, 17, 20, 36, 37].
+Particle filters go beyond the uni-modal